0xPolycode/whitepaper-klaster/whitepaper.md

 ## Interchain Commitment Layer

 In this paper, we are presenting a model for creating a P2P network, which is able to operate on top of _multichain smart accounts_.
+It combines the scalability benefits of a rollup-centric future, with the usability benefits of smart account systems, while remaining backwards-compatible with existing smart contracts and dApps.

-This capability enables users to use a single signature to execute multiple transactions across multiple independent blockchains.
-Beyond this, this network is VM-agnostic, meaning it can execute tranasactions on most smart contract blockchains.
-The network is also _conditional_ - it can execute transactions when certain conditions are met.
+Klaster enables users to use a single signature to execute one or more transactions across multiple independent blockchains.
+The network is also _conditional_ - it can add execution logic to the transactions.

 ### High level overview

 The Klaster network works in the following way:

+#### Multichain Smart Accounts
+Klaster Multichain smart accounts are built

+#### Transaction execution flow
 1) Dapp/wallet creates a `Transaction Bundle`.
 The bundle contains all the required information for the nodes to execute a sequence of tranactions across multiple blockchains.
 It contains:
     1) A list of transactions bundled as ERC4337 `UserOp` objects, with an extra information.
 The extra information on top of `UserOp` object is:
         * `ChainID` on which they want the transaction to be executed.